 In 2014, Puchta answered a higher calling to pursue caring ministry full-time.
 After months of development, the resources offered as part of our Care Partner program were introduced.
 Then, everything changed on April 2, 2016.
 Puchta began that day reading the entire book of Job.
 That evening, he was seriously injured, and within days underwent surgery.
 Over the next two to three months, he was immobile and had the chance to experience being a recipient of care.
 Despite people's good intentions, almost everyone focused on his injured leg.
 They asked questions to satisfied their curiosity (e.g., "What happened?"), they shared their injury stories, and wished him "good luck."
 The words of Job resonated, "Miserable comforters, all of you" (v16.2).

 Storms are growth opportunities and Puchta's situation was a tremendous time of learning.
 His question "Why God?" was clearly answered.
 As a result of his personal experience and availing himself to God, he believes that God showed him the way - His way.
 Contrary to popular opinion, care isn't about programs, it's about people.
 It became quite apparent that everything Christians need to know about caring is presented in the Bible.
 There are stories and parables that demonstrate the challenges and communicate the core biblical principles.
-During the summer of 2016, we rewrote most of our resources and introduced a new series on the fundamentals of Christian caring.
-(See AHA Moments video.)
+During the summer of 2016, he made major changes to the existing resources and introduced a new series on the fundamentals of Christian caring.
+(See AHA Moments video)